 Yes.
 It’s mostly flat so the walk is easy.
 They can have fun wildlife spotting or build a den.
 If you want ideas for more family-friendly places, check out our list of the best things to do with kids in Norfolk.

 It’s best to drive and takes around 30 minutes from Norwich.
 Wayland Wood is located about a kilometer south of Watton on the A1075 to Thetford.
 There is a brown sign marking the turn.
 You can put “Wayland Wood Car Park” in google maps.

 It depends on what you want to see.
 Bluebells typically bloom towards the end of April or early May.
 The yellow star of Bethlehem flowers in early March.
 It’s also a good place to see the autumn colours.

 No. There are no toilets or food vendors at Wayland Wood.

 More Woodland Areas in Norfolk

 If you enjoyed your visit to Wayland Wood, there are more woodland areas that you should explore in Norfolk.
-Some of our favorites are Broadland Country Park, Foxley Wood, Burlingham Wood, and Bacton Wood.
+Some of our favorites are Broadland Country Park, Foxley Wood, Burlingham Wood, Pretty Corner Woods, and Bacton Wood.